Josh-moreton/rwxt.org/Notion/README.md

 ### Solo Founder Sanity Check

 - Validate you're not missing critical risks
-- Prioritize what matters most for growth
+- Prioritise what matters most for growth
 - Build confidence you're on the right track

 ---